5 Ways to Avoid Halloween Threats to Your Online Reputation

 1. DON’T pull together an inappropriate costume

-There are several Halloween costume no-nos that could get you into hot water, including getups that involve:
+Several Halloween costume no-nos could get you into hot water, including getups that involve:

 Some of these Halloween costume ideas seem hilarious at home, and your friends might know you for your kindness and good deeds, so they might know that your outfit comes from a place of humor.